robertocrespond/SimpleNN/README.md

 SimpleNN is a simplified framework for building and training neural networks models.
 Framework is build on modularity and flexibility to enable easy adoption and feature expansions.

-Currently SimpleNN only supports sequential models.
+Currently SimpleNN only supports feedforward models.
 Only sequential execution graphs are supported.
-This means that the following operations are not supported:
+The following operations are not currently supported:

 - Concatenations of any kind (Residual gates or multiple inputs)
 - Addition/Multiplications of layers
 - Loops (RNNs)

-Originally built as a learning excercise.

 ### **For complete examples check the /examples directory.**